David-Hoa2023/notebooklm-extension-privacy1/README.md

 No user data is sold, shared, or used for advertising purposes.
 The extension complies with Chrome Web Store Developer Program Policies.

-If you have questions, contact: [your email here]
+If you have questions, contact: vietemt@gmail.com